Lëtzebuerger N-Bunn 69 ||

 to the top

-A frame with the height of 3,5 mm encloses the brewery.
+In 2023 I replaced the formerly installed Heljan N 678 brewery by self-made buildings.
+Windows and doors together with boards of almost every firm have been used.
+A 3,5 mm high frame embraces the brewey.
 It has to receive the recessed track of the yard.
-A small administration house was built with the help of photographs out of Busch plastic sheets, Kibri slate sheets and Evergreen stripes.
-The windows and the doors consist of stripes of adhesive tape, which were laid on transparent sheets.
+A small administration house was built with the help of photographs.rent sheets.
 At the the entrance to the brewery a gate was installed.
 I used the moving Viessmann water crane 5832.
 It was sawn and flush mounted.

 to the top